c-inodeo/checkoutchampionprogress/CheckOutChampionProgress.md

 - System.Text.Json and Newtonsoft.Json are libraries that achieve something similar.
 However System.Text.Json yields better performance, please use this library moving forward - **DONE**
 - Please simplify your controller methods, rather than having several parameters like in the following: public IActionResult AddToCart(int productId, int quantity, bool isIncrement), you may pass a CartItemDto instead.
 Then you can map into into an Entity class that Entity Framework can understand - **DONE**
 - Please implement the async/await pattern in your application following these guidelines: [https://github.com/davidfowl/AspNetCoreDiagnosticScenarios/blob/master/AsyncGuidance.md](https://github.com/davidfowl/AspNetCoreDiagnosticScenarios/blob/master/AsyncGuidance.md) - **DONE**
+- Implement a pagination in home page for products

 **Category Management:**
 - [x] Create, update, and delete product categories. ✅ 2024-07-03